 To calculate the funded status, the WSDRS-administered plans compare the Actuarial Value of Assets ("AVA") to the Entry Age Normal ("EAN") liabilities.
 The EAN cost method projects future benefits under the plans, using salary growth and other assumptions, and applies the service that has been earned as of the valuation date to determine accrued liabilities.
 The AVA is calculated using a methodology that smooths the effect of short-term volatility in the Market Value of Assets ("MVA") by deferring a portion of the annual investment gains or losses over a period of up to eight years.
 This helps limit fluctuations in contribution rates and funded status that would otherwise arise from short-term changes in the MVA.
-Additional information on this measure is provided in the 2016 Actuarial Valuation Report (published August 2017), which can be found on the Office of the State Actuary's website at:
+Additional information on this measure is provided in the 2015 Actuarial Valuation Report (published August 2016), which can be found on the Office of the State Actuary's website at www.osa.leg.wa.gov/Actuarial_Services/Publications/Valuations.htm.

-http://leg.wa.gov/osa/pensionfunding/Pages/Valuations.aspx

 Retirement System Funded Status.
-Information regarding the funded status from the most recent actuarial report for each system (as of June 30, 2016) is shown in the following table:
+Information regarding the funded status from the most recent actuarial report for each system is shown in the following table: